YouTube Thumbnail Contrast & Readability Analyzer

 Effective thumbnails utilize three main types of contrast to create visual hierarchy:

-- Hue (Color) Contrast: Using opposite colors on the color wheel (e.g., blue and orange) creates strong visual separation.
+Using opposite colors on the color wheel (e.g., blue and orange) creates strong visual separation that separates elements instantly.

 With over 70% of YouTube watch time occurring on smartphones, designing on a massive 4K monitor is a strategic trap.
-What looks readable on your desktop often turns into a muddy, illegible mess on a 6-inch screen.
-Our built-in Micro-Feed Simulator automatically scales your design to match YouTube's exact mobile dimensions, complete with UI overlays like duration badges.
-Activate the "Squint Test" toggle to apply a mathematical blur, simulating a viewer scrolling at high speed.
-If your core hook vanishes, you know you need to boost your contrast.
+Our built-in Micro-Feed Simulator automatically scales your design to match YouTube's exact mobile dimensions.

 Mathematically Accurate Pixel Sampling

-Generic eyedropper tools pull colors altered by your monitor's display profile and blue-light filters, giving you flawed data.
-ThumbHD uses a custom HTML5 Canvas engine and a 300% magnification UI to let you target exact text outlines.
-We calculate the true linear light of the pixels, providing an enterprise-grade contrast ratio that accurately reflects how digital screens will render your artwork to the public.
+Generic eyedropper tools pull colors altered by your monitor's display profile, giving you flawed data.
+ThumbHD uses a custom HTML5 Canvas engine to calculate the true linear light of the pixels, providing an enterprise-grade contrast ratio.

 Frequently Asked Questions